 • Repeat this cycle for as long as you need.

 Pursed lip breathing can help patients breathe more easily and reduce the feeling of breathlessness.
-It can also lower their heart rate and blood pressure, and make them feel more relaxed.
+It can also lower their heart rate and blood pressure and relax them.
 Pursed lip breathing can be done anytime, anywhere, and as often as needed.

 Fan for Airflow